- Who is a “lodging provider” and what is “lodging”?

 All employees who are working at/or have offices at the property being certified, to include part-time and/or seasonal employees.

-- How do we submit our Human Trafficking training for approval?
+- My hotel already provides Human Trafficking Training.
+How do we submit this training for approval?

-To submit your Human Trafficking training for approval, use our Training Certification Form
+To submit your Human Trafficking National / Brand training for approval, use our Training Certification Form

 - How do I request a Hotel Administrator User Account?